FotiosMpouris/ppa-mobilization-agent-lite/README.md

 We built this tool to automate the mobilization strategy for the **Poor People App**, but we are releasing it as a modular tool for the community.

 ### 🎯 What This Tool Does
-This is a **RAG (Retrieval-Augmented Generation) Agent** designed to make your advocacy easier, faster, and more consistent.
+This is a **RAG (Retrieval-Augmented Generation) Agent** designed to make your content creation easier, faster, and more consistent.

 *   **The Brain:** It reads PDF documents from a local folder to understand your specific cause.
-Place as many PDF's as you like into the "brain"
-*   **The Voice:** It uses AI (OpenAI) to write content in a specific "persona" or writing style which you create with detailed descriptions and writing styles.
+*   **The Voice:** It uses AI (OpenAI) to write content in a specific "persona" or writing style.
 *   **The Memory:** It remembers the last 5 posts it generated so it doesn't repeat itself.
 *   **The Broadcast:** It connects and can post directly to **Nostr** and **Telegram**.